JohnMerlino1235/MULE/README.md

 To create our endpoints that our Front-End will call, we will be utilizing the Flask framework.
 To run Flask locally, do the following:

+From the Mule Project directory, run the following command to run our virtual environment:

+### `. venv/bin/activate`

 Change our working directory to the endpoints directory in Mule:
 ### `cd ~/Mule/endpoints`